 In African art, works of Sao Sokoto inspiration are predominantly imbued with the equestrian world.

 Watch the video

-Within the ethnic group, small examples of horsemen, generally in bronze, are cast and worn as talismans, patinated and polished by rubbing.
+Within the ethnic group, small examples of horsemen generally in bronze are cast and worn as talismans, patinated and glossed by rubbing.
 They are considered above all as a remedy against possession by evil spirits.

 The horse represents the spirit of the person who is possessed, while the genie that possesses him is symbolized by the rider.